Choose the right lighting for indoor growing

 Lighting is one of the most important aspects to consider when growing indoors.
 Marijuana plants can be manipulated to produce higher yields by changing their natural light cycles.
-Lighting is also important because they need it to complete photosynthesis.
-Photosynthesis is basically the process that plants use to create their own food.
+Lighting is also important because they need it to complete photosynthesis, which is basically the process that plants use to create their own food.
 Cannabis plants absorb light energy through the chlorophyll in their leaves.
-This energy is used to react water with carbon dioxide to create food sugar.
+This energy is used to react to water with carbon dioxide to create food sugar.

-Not only is the color of light important but also the duration of light your cannabis plant receives.
+Not only is the color of light important, but also the duration of light your cannabis plant receives.
 Are you starting to get a feel of just how important light is for your crop?
 Your little plant should be getting 18 hours of light and 6 hours of darkness while it is growing.
-When it's ready for flowering, switch to 12 hours of light and 12 hours of darkness.
-You can decide for yourself when you want it day and night for your plant.
-This is especially helpful during the cold winter months when you may want leave the lights on during the night and off during the day.
+When it is ready for flowering, switch to 12 hours of light and 12 hours of darkness.
+You can decide for yourself when you want it to be day and night for your plant.
+This is especially helpful during the cold winter months when you may want to leave the lights on during the night and off during the day.
 That way, there isn't a severe difference in temperature during nighttime and daytime.

-The color spectrum, fluorescent lights are best used for seedlings that do not yet have big leaves that need a lot of light.
+The color spectrum fluorescent lights are best used for seedlings that do not yet have big leaves, and that need a lot of light.

-High pressure sodium lamps (HPS) is a great option for growing as it produces the best intensity per watt.
+High-pressure sodium lamps (HPS) are a great option for growing, as it produces the best intensity per watt.
 HPS is an economical choice with its long lifespan.
-After 18,000 hours of use they will produce less light and will need replacement.
-It creates a warm orange glow; this type of light provokes hormones in plant to bud and flower.
+After 18,000 hours of use, they will produce less light and will need replacement.
+HPS creates a warm orange glow, and this type of light provokes hormones in plants that promote buds and flowering.
 So as proficient as they are in producing a warm glow, they are deficient in producing cool blue light.
-Therefore they are best used for flowering lights.
-If you were to start a seedling under a HPS bulb then you would see fast horizontal growth when you keep your lights low on the plants (80 cm/31.50 inc).
+Therefore, they are best used for flowering lights.
+If you were to start a seedling under an HPS bulb, then you would see fast horizontal growth when you keep your lights low on the plants (80 cm/31.50 inc).
 You can prune your plants early on to prevent them from getting too tall.

-Metal halide lights (MH) are super efficient for providing artificial light to indoor growers.
-It's one of the brightest cool lights available and great to use as a primary light source.
-MH lights are good for growing foliage and produces solid plants.
+Metal halide lights (MH) are super-efficient for providing artificial light to indoor growers.
+It is one of the brightest cool lights available and great to use as a primary light source.
+MH lights are good for growing foliage and producing solid plants.
 The lifespan on average is about 10,000 hours.
 Although it will still have a good glow after so many hours, the quantity of the blue range energy will be declining.

 Growing indoors is a great way to have bud for smoking all year round.
 It may be a bit difficult and confusing at first to set up, but from then on you can count your blessing....one bud at a time.